talesoftechnology/talesoftechnology.github.io/_posts/2023-02-20-Network Automation part 1.md

 ### <ins> The challenge </ins>

-Using previous learned concepts and the below hints.
+Using previously learned concepts and the below hints.
 Do the following

 1. Connect to the sandbox using ConnectHandler
 2. Get the whole running configuration as by sending the suitable cisco IOS command